Dynamic-Flakes/right-to-use-core/README.md

    - Implement advanced features like ad-space purchasing and royalty distribution among collaborators
    - Initiate global partnerships and expand outreach campaigns to drive adoption.
    - Establish ongoing support mechanisms for users and a feedback loop for platform updates.

+## Security and Compliance
+ - GDPR and CCPA compliance for data privacy.
+- Use of XRPL's transparency for verifiable licensing records.
+- Cybersecurity measures, including encryption and multi-factor authentication.

+## License
+This project is licensed under the MIT License.

+Contributors:

+- Sunday Aroh
+- Odoh David